What is Kaposi sarcoma?

 A combination of anti-cancer drugs are given, but at lower than usual dosages if there is immunosuppression.

 Clinical trials into a wide range of other therapies are ongoing.
-Some examples of these are:

-- Cytokine inhibitors
+- Cytokine inhibitors (biologics)

 - The pregnancy hormone, human chorionic gonadotropin (HCG); Kaposi sarcoma lesions disappear in some women when they become pregnant.

-- Ganciclovir, cidovir and foscarnet (antiviral medications) have been recently reported to result in lower rates of Kaposi sarcoma amongst those being treated for CMV retinitis (inflammation of the retina caused by cytomegalovirus) and are currently being studied.
+- Ganciclovir, cidofovir and foscarnet (antiviral medications) have been recently reported to result in lower rates of Kaposi sarcoma amongst those being treated for CMV retinitis (inflammation of the retina caused by cytomegalovirus) and are currently being studied.
 Aciclovir, another antiviral, has been tried, but does not appear to work.